In your finger prick blood test kit

 STEP 24: Here’s your final checklist:

 If your card has a line for the date of collection, did you add the date on your card?

 Did you confirm your full name is written or printed on the card?

 Did you log your blood test in the Zoe Test App (with time)?

 Did you let your card dry for at least 60 minutes?

 Did you put the blood sample in the return bag and seal it?

-Did you put the blood sample return bag and requisition form back into the envelope?
+Did you put the blood sample return bag (and requisition form if included) back into the envelope?